 Living kidney donors are in good health, with normal kidney function and without chronic illness or clinically significant hypertension.
 This topic will review anesthetic management of the living donor during nephrectomy, with emphasis on the primary considerations of safety and comfort.

 The medical evaluation of a prospective living kidney donor and the risks of donor nephrectomy are reviewed separately.
-(See "Evaluation of the living kidney donor" and "Risk of live kidney donation".)
+(See "Evaluation of the living kidney donor" and "Risk of living kidney donation".)

 ADVANTAGES AND DISADVANTAGES OF LIVING DONOR KIDNEY TRANSPLANTATION